Monday, September 29, 2025

 My First Flight

 I wrote this as a small favour to a friend, Captain Mohd Kamil Abu Bakar.
-He's an airline pilot and former Malaysia Airlines Director of Flight Operations.
-I'm not sure what a Director of Flight Operations does daily but I can imagine the scale and urgency of his job with more than 1000 pilots under his watch, not to mention all the stewardesses.
+He's an airline pilot and former Malaysia Airlines Director of Flight Operations or DFO.
+I'm not sure what a DFO does daily but I can imagine the scale and urgency of his job with more than 1000 pilots under his watch, not to mention all the stewardesses.

-It was all prim and proper until he asked me to get involved.
+It was all prim and proper until he got me involved.
 He wanted me to contribute a story.
 I was dumbfounded, I mean, he has hundreds of better-looking friends or families he could turn to.
 Anything on aviation, he said, from a non-airman perspective.
-I delayed and dithered for weeks to find anything inspiring to tell.
+I delayed and dithered for weeks to find anything inspiring to tell people.
 Finally I hit a spark of genius and decided to write a story around my first flight.

 Apparently Kamil had engaged his brother to edit his book.
 My piece had to go through this bro, no exception.
 The last time I had my work edited was way back in Form Five when Mr Tan, my English teacher, corrected my English.
 He used a cheap red pen to violently delete the word "dilapidated" and he warned me to never ever show off again.
 This minor trauma would live on through the later years, keeping me religiously on the side of the straight and safe English.

-Kamil sent me the edited version and I wasn't too happy.
-This editor brother had to be an old-school Fowler's grammarian.
+Kamil sent me the edited version and I wasn't too pleased.
+This editor brother had to be one of those old-school Fowler's grammar geeks.
 I thought my original version was sharper and faster.
 I'd written " in 1979, only MAS flew to Kota Kinabalu".
 It was edited as "in 1979, only MAS operated flights to Kota Kinabalu".
 I told Kamil I was writing a story, not a product manual.

-Anyway, here's the unedited version of " My First Flight".
+Anyway, here's the unedited and slightly expanded version of " My First Flight".

 The first time I flew was in June 1979.
 That was 45 years ago.
 No, I'm not a pilot.
 I flew as a full-paying and full-fare passenger.